google/googletest/googletest/docs/advanced.md

 to assert that types `T1` and `T2` are the same.
 The function does nothing if the assertion is satisfied.
-If the types are different, the function call will fail to compile, and the compiler error message will likely (depending on the compiler) show you the actual values of `T1` and `T2`.
+If the types are different, the function call will fail to compile, the compiler error message will say that `type1 and type2 are not the same type` and most likely (depending on the compiler) show you the actual values of `T1` and `T2`.
 This is mainly useful inside template code.

 **Caveat**: When used inside a member function of a class template or a function template, `StaticAssertTypeEq<T1, T2>()` is effective only if the function is